lab-of-living-matter/freqent/freqent/tests/spinOsc/README.md

 \mathcal{E}^\mathrm{DBP} = \frac{8 \alpha^2 \omega^2}{\left( \omega^2 - \omega_0^2 \right)^2 + (2 \omega)^2}, \qquad \dot{S}^\mathrm{DBP} = 2 \alpha^2
 ```

+Below is an example, with outputs that will vary slightly from run to run due to random initial conditions

 ```python
 from spinOscSimulation import * import numpy as np